polise/alexsthings/README.md

-# Cart Frontend
+# Alex's Website

-A single-page React application to render the cart page.
+A single-page React application to render some fun things.

 ## Getting started
 1. Make sure you have Node 6+ installed.